emmprokak/Qt-Citation-Program/README.md

 # Qt Citation Program
 ## Copyright (C) 2022 Prokakis Emmanouil

 Qt Citation Program, written in C++ and powered by Qt, aims to help the user format his/her citations in a more automated way.
 The program formats the data given by the user into a complete citation, ready to be pasted into school/university projects and academic papers!
-Check out the official website at https://qt-citation.com/home
+Download the app today from the official website at https://qt-citation.com/home

 ![Screenshot with icon](https://user-images.githubusercontent.com/89413115/148078384-a11c2436-a420-43cf-b063-d4c11b55f296.png)